equinix/terraform-provider-equinix/docs/guides/migration_guide_facilities_to_metros_devices.md

 ## Changing your Terraform templates to use metros instead of facilities

 To take advantage of some of the features of the metro, you might want to change the configuration of your Terraform templates so that the devices have `metro` specified instead of `facilities`.
-As both of the `metro` and `facilities` are ForceNew paramters (a change will trigger re-creation of the resource), you should be cautious if you don't want to have the device destroyed.
+As both of the `metro` and `facilities` are ForceNew parameters (a change will trigger re-creation of the resource), you should be cautious if you don't want to have the device destroyed.

 We updated the `equinix_metal_device` resource so that the change should be seamless, but please proceed with care.
 The `metro` parameter is also a computed attribute, and if you use newer provider version than 3.2.1, the `metro` attribute is actually present in your resource.
 You then only need to add it explicitly to your configuration.